 With a high nutritional quality in all varieties, spinach plants are well-worth the patience and precision.
 Each plant will add color to your garden and nutrition to your plate, as well as produce an abundance of spinach seeds for the next planting season.
 In The Organic Seed Grower (Chelsea Green Publishing, 2012), John Navazio combines traditional, organic know-how and the latest scientific research with the intent to place the organic growing power back where it started, into the hands of local seed growers and farmers.
 Because the knowledge of growing and saving seed is too important to leave to the agribusiness “experts," now is a great time to learn and begin growing.
 The following excerpt, from chapter five, “Amaranthaceae,” explains the process of growing spinach and saving spinach seeds.

-Buy this book from the MOTHER EARTH NEWS store:
+Buy this book from the MOTHER EARTH NEWS store: The Organic Seed Grower.

 Common name: spinach